LinetMutuku/jennywealth/README.md

 # **Jennywealth Honeybee Events Management Website**

-Welcome to the official repository of Jennywealth Honeybee Events Management, a premium event planning and management company dedicated to delivering unforgettable experiences in N igeria.
+Welcome to the official repository of Jennywealth Honeybee Events Management, a premium event planning and management company dedicated to delivering unforgettable experiences in Nigeria.
 This project powers the company's digital presence, offering a seamless way for clients to explore services, view past events, and get in touch.

 🌐 Live Website
 Visit the live website:https://www.jennywealthhoneybee.com/